-The unified foundation model performs well across all training cases and generalizes effectively to unseen cases, including both those within the training flow categories and realistic 3D configurations.
-Its performance is evaluated on diverse test cases spanning attached boundary layers, separated flows, secondary flows, free-shear flows, and realistic 3D flows.
+\paragraph{Evaluation metric} The unified foundation model performs well across all training cases and generalizes effectively to unseen cases, including both those within the training flow categories and complex three-dimensional configurations.
+Its performance is evaluated on diverse test cases spanning attached boundary layers, separated flows, secondary flows, free-shear flows, and complex three-dimensional flows.
 The model's performance across training flow categories is shown in Fig.~\ref{fig:radar-foundation}.
-It is evaluated using the normalized misfit~$\hat{e} = \frac{e_{\text{unified}} - e_{\text{single}}}{e_{\text{base}} - e_{\text{single}}}$, where $e_{\text{unified}}$ is the misfit of the unified foundation model relative to the ground truth, $e_{\text{base}}$ is the misfit of the baseline model, and $e_{\text{single}}$ is the misfit of a single-case trained model, which defines the upper performance limit.
+It is evaluated using the normalized misfit~$\hat{e} = \frac{e_{\text{unified}} - e_{\text{single}}}{e_{\text{base}} - e_{\text{single}}}$, where $e_{\text{unified}}$ is the misfit of the unified foundation model relative to the ground truth, $e_{\text{base}}$ is the misfit of the baseline model, i.e., Wilcox (1988) \(k\)--\(\omega\) model~\cite{wilcox1988reassessment}, and $e_{\text{single}}$ is the misfit of a single-case trained model, which defines the upper performance limit.
 A value of~$\hat{e} < 1$ indicates improved performance over baseline, while~$\hat{e} > 1$ indicates degradation.